Alcohol powder: Invention

 On 15 January 1974, a practical manufacturing process for alcohol powder was patented by Sato.
 Sato has patented the process in 17 countries around the world.

 In the 1970s Sato began promoting powdered alcohol in the United States.
 Test sales began in 1977 under the trade name "SureShot".
 The product "Palcohol" was announced for future release in the U.S. in 2015.

+In Turkey, on November 21, 1973, a former chemist named İsmail Serin invented a powdered version of rakı, a traditional Turkish anise-flavored alcoholic beverage.

 Customer base

 Officially, Sato says that its products are for business use only, for example for the use of food-processing industries or food-and-drink businesses (e.g. restaurant, café, sweets shop, bakery shop, etc.).
 Mainly, its products are to be used as food additives.
 Other than purposes for test sale, research, etc., it has never been sold for eating or drinking, including personal use or home use.

 In June 1982, Sato started production and sales for the drinking powdered alcohol, as test case.
 Its name is "powdered cocktail Alcock-Light cocktail" ("粉末カクテル 'アルコック・ライトカクテル' ").
 At least, during some years, it seems that had continued to test sales.